-The usual financial key performance indicators ("KPIs") are neither applicable nor appropriate to measurement of the value creation of a company which is involved in mineral exploration and development which currently has no turnover.
-The Directors consider that the detailed information in the Operating Review is the best guide to the Group's progress and performance during the year.
+The usual financial key performance indicators ("KPIs") relating to financial performance are neither applicable nor appropriate to measure the value creation of a company which is involved in mineral exploration and development which currently has no turnover.
+The applicable KPIs are predominantly qualitative rather than quantitative and relate to the success, or otherwise, of exploration and mineral discovery on the Group's projects which is extensively covered in the Operating Review of the Strategic Report.

-Company does seek to reduce overhead costs, where practicable, and is reporting administrative costs this financial year of £291,860 (2021: 318,630).
+The Company does seek to reduce overhead costs, where practicable, but is reporting higher administration costs this financial year of £425,419 (2022: 291,860).
+This is in part due to legal costs associated with agreements, increases in audit fees and nominated advisor and broker fees, together with foreign exchange variances during the year.

-In exploring for valuable mineral deposits, we accept that not all our exploration will be successful but also that the rewards for success can be high.
-We therefore expect that our shareholders will be invested for the potential for capital growth taking a long-term view of management's track record in mineral discovery and development.
+In exploring for valuable mineral deposits, we accept that not all our exploration will be successful but also that success can be rewarding.
+We therefore expect that our shareholders will be invested for the potential for capital growth taking a longterm view of management's track record in mineral discovery and development.